Most Sorrowful Mother Counseling

 What is telecounseling?

-Telecounseling is a term used to describe the provision of health care services, specifically those related to mental health, through electronic means.
-Telecounseling offers a secure and convenient way to receive clinical counseling services.
+Telecounseling describes providing health care services—especially mental health care—through electronic means.
+It offers a secure and convenient way for clients to receive clinical counseling.

-MSMC utilizes a HIPAA-compliant system called, Spruce Health, for phone sessions.
-Clients can download the Spruce Health application on their phone or computer free of charge while working with MSMC.
-If they don’t want to download and utilize the additional features of the application, they can simply call their counselor’s Spruce phone number as a normal phone call and still be able to utilize the HIPAA-compliant phone system.
+MSMC uses a HIPAA-compliant system called Spruce Health for phone sessions.
+Clients can download the Spruce Health app on their phone or computer at no cost while working with MSMC.
+If clients prefer not to download or use the app’s additional features, they can simply call their counselor’s Spruce phone number like a regular phone call and still access the HIPAA-compliant phone system.

 Is telecounseling effective?